TeamProductionSystem/Momentors_Backend/README.md

 - ci - Changes to CI configuration files and scripts
 - chore - Miscellaneous changes, such as updating packages or bumping a version number
 - revert - Reverting a previous commit

-**Scope:** This is optional but can provide additional contextual information.
-It describes the section or aspect of the codebase affected by the change.
-For example, auth for authentication-related changes or header for changes to a website's header component.

 **Description:** A concise description of the changes.
 Start with a lowercase verb indicating what was done (e.g., add, update, remove, fix).